Npickard00/MATH3001/IOPERC26/readme.md

 - code CCL3paneGRRl.py creates printed output for FEV, FEVGRR, plus error bars and such;
 - by playing with thresholds in code CCL3paneGRRl.py, several investigations can be made for the cost-effectiveness analyses: see indications on circa lines 66 and 70 .

-## Section on respective mitigation measures and cost-effectivness
+## Section on respective mitigation measures and cost-effectiveness square-lake plots
 Next we select the Armley-2015 data set.
 For the cost-effectiveness graphs, the respective measures have to be quantified, for which two main codes are used.

 For giving-room-to-the-river (GRR):